Burton Kids Snowboard Gear Review

 And should we get technical?
 This jacket is fully insulated with synthetic fluff on the inside, and 100% waterproof, breathable Gore-Tex on the inside.
 Seriously, this is the best kids jacket we’ve ever tried.

 When my son turned 7, he decided to forgo the onesie for a jacket and bibs, and we decided on the Symbol Jacket.

 This is a great mid-price range jacket that has held up well for two winters.
 We recently got a small tear in the armpit area, which was covered under Burton’s Lifetime Warranty.
 I shipped the jacket back and they repaired it free of charge and returned it to me in a 3-week turnaround.Author Sarah Toal

 The jacket has more insulation in the core and less on the arms, which was perfect for my son.
 It’s both warm and breathable.
 It features a powder skirt which attaches to the belt loop on the back of Burton pants.

 The fit is loose but not baggy, and the wrist cuffs are adjustable to go inside, or outside of gloves.
 The hood fits over a helmet for those blustery days at the top of the Tram.
-My son will tell you his favorite feature is the soft fleece on the inside of the chin area.

 The Symbol jacket washes very well – you’d never know how many hot cocoa’s were spilled on this jacket by the looks of it.